 (ab) “trust” means a trust established under the Indian Trusts Act, 1882 (2 of 1882) or under any other law for the time being in force;

 (b) “venture capital company”, “venture capital fund” and “venture capital undertaking” shall have the meanings respectively assigned to them in clause (a), clause (b) and clause (c) of Explanation to clause (23FB) of section 10.

-(i) Cut off time to examine the status of Company: The status of company at the time of receipt of consideration is relevant and not its status at the time of allotment of shares.
+The status of company at the time of receipt of consideration is relevant and not its status at the time of allotment of shares.
 Hence, if the company was not closely held company at the time of receipt of consideration, no taxability under clause (viib) arises.
-Further, if the company was closely held company at the time of receipt of consideration but is converted to a widely held company at the time of allotment of shares the question of taxability under new clause (viib) needs to be considered.
+Further, if the company was closely held company at the time of receipt of consideration but is converted to a widely held company at the time of allotment of shares the question of taxability under clause (viib) needs to be considered.

-(ii) Consideration was received from a non-resident who became a resident at the time of allotment: As observed in point (i) above, since clause (viib) applies to consideration received from a resident, the residential status at the time of receipt of consideration by company and not residential status at the time of allotment is relevant.
-Hence, as person from whom the consideration was received was non-resident at the time of receipt of consideration, no question of taxability under new clause (viib) arises.
+As observed in point (i) above, since clause (viib) applies to consideration received from a resident, the residential status at the time of receipt of consideration by company and not residential status at the time of allotment is relevant.
+Hence, as person from whom the consideration was received was non-resident at the time of receipt of consideration, no question of taxability under clause (viib) arises.